The (fe)male heart (EN)

 Professor Carla van Herpen, rare cancer oncologist at the Radboud UMC, sits at Kitty’s bed and talks to her about the prognosis and the basis of trust to continue despite 96 chemotherapy sessions.

-Professor Lex Peters, emeritus gynecologist, emphasizes the bond of trust between doctor and patient.
+Professor Lex Peters, an emeritus gynaecologist, emphasizes the bond of trust between doctor and patient.

 Dr. Roos de Jonge, UMC Utrecht, teaches students and doctors how to deal with patients and their families in case of questions and dilemmas in the terminal stage.